File Storage and Sharing

 Home directories are stored in a different location than shared files.
 Each department has its own path.
 These follow the pattern of \\rad.rutgers.edu\dfs\SASDeptHome -- e.g., \\rad.rutgers.edu\dfs\SasStatisticsHome (no username is to be appended).
 Hint: Dept will match the W: folder name in \\rad.rutgers.edu\dfs\Sas.
 To connect a drive letter to your Home folder, you can use the same techniques specified above, altering the path as necessary.

-School of Arts and Sciences Data Storage Policy
+School of Arts and Sciences Data Storage Practice

 Network drive space is a resource provided for the sole purpose of storing current work-related data.
 All employees are responsible for managing their own space, which includes deleting non-essential or old files to keep space utilization at a minimum.
 Personal files, such as music, photos or video clips are not to be stored on network drives.